Welcome to today's edition of the Rush 24-7 podcast.

 They said it was flat out wrong.

-But what's happened here is uh that a whole bunch of Democrats have come out and said that this thing is bad, that it should not be heard, that it should not be aired, uh and and it's it's uh it's misleading um and it's it's it's causing a problem.
+But what's happened here is that a whole bunch of Democrats have come out and said that this thing is bad, that it should not be heard, that it should not be aired, and it's misleading and it's causing a problem.

-The reason they're not going on records because they don't want to get nasty emails uh and phone calls from NAROL and people for the American way.
+The reason they're not going on record is because they don't want to get nasty emails and phone calls from NARAL and people for the American way.

-Uh within the larger liberal coalition, of which Nayroll is a part, there was considerable uneasiness about the advertisement, although leaders of uh other groups generally refused to speak on the record.
+Within the larger liberal coalition, of which NAROL is a part, there was considerable uneasiness about the advertisement, although leaders of other groups generally refused to speak on the record.

-One who did, Frances Kisling, the longtime president of Catholics for Free Choice, said she was deeply upset and offended by the spot, which she called far too intemperate and far too personal.
+One who did, Frances Kistling, the longtime president of Catholics for Free Choice, said she was deeply upset and offended by the spot, which she called far too intemperate and far too personal.

 She added as a pro-choice person, I don't like being placed on the defensive by my leaders.

-Walter Dellinger, former acting solicitor General Clinton administration, a longtime NAROL supporter sent a letter Wednesday to uh the chairman of the Senate Judiciary Committee and its ranking Democrat, there'd be Arlen Spector and Patrick Laahy.
+Walter Dellinger, former acting solicitor general, Clinton administration, longtime NAROL supporter, sent a letter Wednesday to the chairman of the Senate Judiciary Committee and its ranking Democrat, that'd be Arlen Specter and Patrick Leahy.

-So uh uh you didn't have too many Democrats going on record, but a lot but a lot silently and anonymously voiced their displeasure with the thing.
+So you didn't have too many Democrats going on record, but a lot silently and anonymously voiced their displeasure with the thing.

-And uh uh as I say, a lot of them are scared to go on record because these are the groups that fund their campaigns.
+And as I say, a lot of them are scared to go on record because these are the groups that fund their campaigns.

-I mean, uh one senator that did go on record was Senator Pat Leakey Leahy.
+I mean, one senator that did go on record was Senator Pat Leakey Leahy.

-The uh Senate Judiciary Committee's top Democrat assailed uh all advocacy group commercials for and against uh the John Roberts, suggesting they're not gonna sway senators weighing his confirmation.
+The Senate Judiciary Committee's top Democrat assailed all advocacy group commercials for and against John Roberts, suggesting they're not going to sway senators weighing his confirmation.

 I just wish they didn't.